Bayesian Nonparametric Common Atoms Regression for Generating Synthetic Controls in Clinical Trials: Discussion

 \section{Discussion}

-With a long term goal of setting up a platform for future single-arm early-phase clinical trials in GBM, where new patients only receive experimental therapies, in this article, we developed a Bayesian nonparametric approach for creating synthetic controls from RWD.
-We introduce a Bayesian common atoms mixture (CAM) model that clusters covariates with similar values across different treatment arms.
+With a long term goal of setting up a platform for future single-arm early-phase clinical trials in GBM, where new patients only receive experimental therapies, in this article we developed a Bayesian nonparametric approach for creating synthetic controls from RWD.
+We introduced a Bayesian CAM model that clusters covariates with similar values across different treatment arms.

-The flexibility of the CAM model makes it easily generalizable to other problems, for example, to create two synthetic treatment arms to compare two treatments based on RWD from electronic health records.
+The flexibility of the CAM model makes it easily generalizable to other problems, e.g., to create two synthetic treatment arms to compare two treatments based on RWD from electronic health records.

-Another direction of extensions could build on extracting propensity scores as inference summaries under the CA-PPMx model.
+Another direction for extensions could build on extracting propensity scores as inference summaries under the CA-PPMx model.
 This is briefly discussed in Section \ref{sec:SM-PS} of the supplementary materials.

 A limitation of the current model is {scalability to high-dimensional covariates}.
 In the GBM application, we rely on 11 clinically important categorical covariates that are commonly considered as prognostic factors in GBM treatments.
 However, in many applications candidate covariates can be high-dimensional.
-Implicit in the current construction is the assumption that the recorded covariates are clinically relevant for the disease or condition under consideration and the approach may not be appropriate when large numbers of unscreened candidate covariates are used.
+Implicit in the current construction is the assumption that the recorded covariates are clinically relevant for the disease or condition under consideration, and the approach may not be appropriate when large numbers of unscreened candidate covariates are used.
 Recent advances in Bayesian model-based clustering by \citet{chandra_lamb} could be useful to construct high-dimensional generalizations.

 \baselineskip=14pt